The Best Beauty Tools To Gift Any Skincare Lover, From Affordable To Luxe

 Skincare tools have come a long way since the days of intimidating dermarollers.
 Today’s options include LED masks that help heal and rejuvenate skin with red, infrared, and blue light, microcurrent devices that tone and boost radiance, and cryotherapy tools that de-puff in minutes.

-So help them become their own facialist with these 10 skincare tools, starting at $18, all recommended by our beauty director.
+So help them become their own facialist with these 10 skincare tools, starting at $18, recommended by our beauty editors.

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.